MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-custom-visuals-certified.md

 * Uses only public reviewable OSS components (JS libraries or TypeScript that are public.
 The source code is available for reviewing and don't have known vulnerabilities).
 We can't verify a custom visual using a commercial component.

-* Does not access external services or resources, including but not limited to, no HTTP/S or WebSocket requests go out of Power BI
+* Does not access external services or resources, including but not limited to, no HTTP/S or WebSocket requests go out of Power BI to any services.

 > [!TIP]
 > We recommend that you use EsLint with default security ruleset, to pre-validate your code before submission.